 Other package ideas and special commissions are welcome!
 Please contact me with the details of your idea, for further pricing info.

 I recommend a maximum of 2 people per photograph, as 3 or more people per image results in some subjects being out-of-focus.

 1. We'll start with a consultation about what kind of look you'd like for your photo(s), its overall feeling, and composition.

-2. We'll venture outside to pose the shot in front of the camera.
+2. We'll pose the shot in front of the camera.

 3. I'll prepare your plate, a process you're welcome to watch.
 We'll wait three minutes for the newly-coated plate to cure.
 The plate must remain wet throughout the process, and it is now light-sensitive.

 4. You'll resume the pose, I'll load the newly-coated plate, then you'll remain still for a 1-3 second exposure.
 There is magic in this long exposure time - many viewers remark that expressions are more complex in these images, and a truly meaningful document of the person photographed!